Originator Of Modern Crime Story Assignment Sample

 William Wilson

 In "William Wilson," Poe delves into the notion of duplicates.
-Whenever William Wilson meets a student who matches not even just his whole surname but also his bodily look and way of speech, he gains his own.
+Whenever William Wilson meets a student who matches not even just his whole sur but also his bodily look and way of speech, he gains his own.
 Poe emphasizes the author's inner distress, which would be sparked by his interaction with his competing duplicate, rather than the exterior features of interaction.
 Whenever the storyteller seeks to assassinate his doppelganger inside this movie's climactic minutes, he kills himself.
 Such behavior illustrates the loathed double's dependency upon that beloved self.
 The double's killing proves the author's alternate identity.
 In those other terms, the author's twin exists as an element of the author's thoughts instead of an outside figure.
 Poe used the concept of something dual to call the author's sense of truth into doubt.
 The -murder-suicide suggests that the storyteller envisioned his opponent's presence since he suffered from schizophrenia, a psychological condition wherein the human psyche thinks oneself of being endangered by exterior factors that are merely fabrications of its personal imagination.

 Description of the crime scenes